-Will CBD help my condition or symptoms?
+Will CBD help my condition?

 Due to federal regulations, we are not able to make claims about whether or not CBD and hemp extract can help with specific health issues, we can only recommend it to support and improve overall wellness.

-The scientific and medical communities are increasingly showing interest in the potential therapeutic uses of CBD and other phytocannabinoids.
+The scientific and medical communities are increasingly showing interest in the potential uses of CBD and other phytocannabinoids.
 We encourage everyone to do their own research to discover more about how CBD can be used to improve health and wellness.

 The Mayo Clinic is a well-respected organization that compiles scientific research, publications, traditional use, or expert opinion to determine dosage and treatment recommendations.